koheiw/marimo/README.md

 # Marimo multi-lingual stopwords collection

 Marimo extends the Snowballs in both European and Asian languages ensuring their comparability.
-English stopwords are enriched and translated into functionally equivalent words in respective languages manually.
+English words are extended and translated into functionally equivalent words in respective languages manually.
 The lists are structured hierarchically to allow users to opt-out extended fields such as `number`, `time` and `reporting`.

-Languages | Author | Note
+Languages | Author | Notes
 --- | --- | ---
  English | Kohei Watanabe | adopted from Snowball German | Oul Han |